lyh970817/tngwas/README.md

 To clear the file content in `LOG` and `OUT` before running the pipeline, use the `--fresh` flag.

+It is recommended to create different `config` files for analyses that need to be separated, and to make symbolic links for large genetic data files.

 ## Tips for Using Parallelization on `SLURM`

 There are two types of parallelization enabled by `SLURM`.